Tecfidera® (dimethyl fumarate) is indicated for the treatment of patients with relapsing forms of multiple sclerosis.

 TECFIDERA should be used during pregnancy only if the potential benefit justifies the potential risk to the fetus.
 Encourage patients who become pregnant while taking TECFIDERA to enroll in the TECFIDERA pregnancy registry by calling 1-866-810-1462 or visiting www.TECFIDERApregnancyregistry.com.

-*Determination of Efficacy and Safety of Oral Fumarate in Relapsing-Remitting MS.2
+*Comparator and an Oral Fumarate in Relapsing-Remitting Multiple Sclerosis.2

 †Relapses were defined as new or recurrent neurologic symptoms not associated with fever or infection that lasted for at least 24 hours and were accompanied by new objective neurologic findings.2